wontothree/wontothree.github.io/_posts/ETC/paperreview/2024-04-15-moai-mixture-of-all-intelligence-for-large-language-and-vision-models.md

 ---
-title: "[Paper Review] MoAI: Mixture of All Intelligence for Large Language and Vision Models"
+title: "[Paper Review] MoAI"
-excerpt: 12 Mar 2024
+excerpt: "MoAI: Mixture of All Intelligence for Large Language and Vision Models"
 categories:
   - paperreview
 ---